 But what if the capabilities went further?
 What if systems were more capable of analyzing the growing sets of unstructured data?
 What if clothing manufacturers with operations in Bangladesh had been able to sense risks related to their suppliers based on local media reports, or social media activity?
 Perhaps they would have provided early warnings—if supply chain experts were in position to listen.

 Traditional supply chains respond, but they do not sense.
 Organizations do not use analytics to listen.
 In the world of new analytics, they will be able to sense, test and learn and orchestrate the response market to market.
 The world of supply chain has the opportunity to be quite different.
 Leaders do not have to be stuck.
 Instead, they only have to open up their minds and allow themselves to think about what the supply chain could be in the future and not what it is today.
-The changing world of analytics paves the pathway forward.
+The changing world of supply chain analytics paves the pathway forward.

 Lora Cecere, the founder of the Supply Chain Insights research firm, is the co-author, with Charles W. Chase Jr., of Bricks Matter: The Role of Supply Chains in Building Market-Driven Differentiation (Wiley, 2012).
 Her new book, Metrics that Matter, is due out in September 2014.
 You can read her blog, Supply Chain Shaman, her reports on Slideshare and follow her on Twitter: @lcecere.